 Complaints regarding sexual and gender harassment will be directed to the Human Resource Manager and/or Academic Dean.
-For additional information refer to: http://www.thenicc.edu/images/pdfs/2017-Annual-Security-Report.pdf

 DISCRIMINATION

 Fair, prompt, and impartial consideration of complaints involving discrimination on the grounds of race, religion/world view, biological sex, gender, language, age, national origin, Tribal affiliation, or ability will be provided to students and staff without fear of reprisal.
 Full cooperation will be provided to an individual who files a complaint of discrimination.
 Matters of discrimination can be directed to the Human Resources Manager or Academic Dean.